WessellUrdata/site/src/blog-entries/ai-slop-website.md

 (I will fix the caption above in the future)

 This happened about a few weeks ago, but it's been on my mind for a while so I decided to dig a bit further.
 They have a LinkedIn page, so I begrudgingly signed up for LinkedIn (I've never had one until now), and lo and behold...
-Indians.
-With surnames like "Singh", "Kumar" and "Sharma", it's obviously Indian.
-(Not all of the stated employees have Indian surnames, but most of them do.)
+Indi\*ns.
+With surnames like "Singh", "Kumar" and "Sharma", it's obviously Indi\*n.
+(Not all of the stated employees have Indi\*n surnames, but most of them do.)
 H-1Bs strike again. 😔🧑🏾‍💻